Binding and spontaneous condensation of excitons in narrow-gap carbon nanotubes

 The excitation energy and wave function of the exciton are $\mathcal{E}_u$ and $\psi_{\tau}$, respectively, and $A$ is the tube length.
 To achieve predictive accuracy for those large-$R$ tubes that cannot be handled from first principles \cite{varsano2017carbon}, we improve the model two-band BSE \cite{Ando1997,Ando2006} in two respects.
 First, the screened long-range interaction $W$ is evaluated like the solid blue curve in Fig.~\ref{f_wf}(a), i.e., including local field effects, assessed through first-principles validation \cite{Sesti2022}.
 Second, a correction, $\Sigma(k)$, adds to the energy of the free $e$-$h$ pair excited through transfer of an electron of momentum $k$ from $v$ to $c$ band.
 This self energy is due to the Coulomb dressing of quasiparticles, according to:

-as validated by the first-principles GW study of Ref.~\onlinecite{island2018} (see End Matter).
+as validated by the first-principles GW study of Ref.~\onlinecite{island2018} (see Appendix \ref{sec:Self}).
 Since $\Sigma$ may be even larger than the magnitude of $\varepsilon_g^{\text{bare}}$, it effectively counteracts the tendency of excitons to spontaneously form.
 Finally, we include the intervalley short-range part of the Coulomb potential \cite{Ando2006}, $W^{\tau\tau'}$, which weakly depends on $k$, like in Ref.~\citenum{varsano2017carbon}.